wyntau/dotfiles/README.md

             make gitconfig

+    __What others maybe you should install?__

+    - Kaleidoscope( _OS X only_ ) - an excellent difftool when input `git difftool`
+    - git-extras - some useful tools for git, install from <https://github.com/visionmedia/git-extras>( _Linux, OS X_ ) or

+            # OS X only
+            brew install git-extras

+    - git-flow - a post about git-flow: [a-successful-git-branching-model](http://nvie.com/posts/a-successful-git-branching-model/), install from <https://github.com/nvie/gitflow>( _Linux, OS X_ ) or

+            # OS X only
+            brew install git-flow

 - ### Task `astylerc`
     1. Requirement: `astyle`.
 If you have installed `astyle` and press `Q` in vim, astyle will be used to format the *C*, *C++*, *C#*, *Java* file.
     2. Setup:

             make astylerc

+    __What others maybe you should install?__

+    astyle

+        # OS X only
+        brew install astyle

 - ### Task `wgetrc`
     1. Requirement: `wget`